gittiai/NEURODOC/README.md

 📚 Summarization Engine: Generates concise and structured summaries of large documents or transcribed YouTube videos.

 ❓ MCQ Generator: Automatically creates multiple-choice questions from academic material or corporate reports – great for educators, students, and trainers.

-📽️ YouTube Video Support: Paste a YouTube link to get a full transcript, video summary, MCQs, or chat-based Q&A.

 🌐 Web Q&A: Ask questions about the contents of any public website link using web scraping and summarization tools.